DaPhilll/DaPhilll/README.md

 * **Bachelor of Science (B.S.), Cybersecurity and Information Assurance** — Western Governors University • [View Diploma](https://github.com/user-attachments/assets/c9dd6582-a4d1-44b9-9ce3-1daa881b3e68)

 ## Projects
+> **Start here for an overview of the full lab environment.**

+* **<a href="https://github.com/DaPhilll/Security-Operations-Homelab-Build-Guide">Security Operations Homelab: Build Guide</a>**
+  A high-level guide for building a security operations homelab similar to the environment behind these projects.
+Covers the build phases, the open source and commercial tools involved, and links to current documentation and enterprise trial options for each component.

 * **<a href="https://github.com/DaPhilll/Wazuh-Deployment">Security Information and Event Management with Wazuh</a>**
   Deployment of Wazuh as a central SIEM/XDR platform to aggregate endpoint telemetry, tune detection rules against false positives, and validate detection coverage against simulated brute-force and malware-drop scenarios mapped to MITRE ATT&CK.